The goal of marketing is to get people to buy your product, right? Well, not always.

 What is brand marketing?

 Brand marketing comprises the campaigns that a company uses to message its brand and vision to consumers.
 Unlike other types of marketing, these campaigns focus on changing or maintaining brand perception.
 Key performance indicators for brand marketing include measurements of increased brand awareness and engagement with a target audience.
 Unlike standard marketing practices, the goal of brand marketing isn’t to make sales.
 Instead, the main objective is to spread the word about your brand while amassing an army of devoted fans and followers.
+This makes it different from referral marketing which has similar goals in terms of increased brand awareness but which does want to generate sales.

 Branding vs brand marketing